 Why you should listen

-Al Seckel takes great delight in visual illusions and the brain mechanics that they reveal.
-A cognitive neuroscientist who until 2005 was at the California Institute of Technology, he is the author of many books and articles and has compiled several eye tricks calendars.
-Seckel has designed interactive museum exhibits around the world that allow visitors to play with illusions and understand how they work.
+Al Seckel took great delight in visual illusions and the brain mechanics that they reveal.
+The author of many books and articles, he also designed interactive museum exhibits around the world that allow visitors to play with illusions and understand how they work.

 Can you reverse her direction of rotation?
 Cognitive Daily at ScienceBlogs took a reader poll and found that two-thirds saw the silhouetted woman rotating clockwise.
 About the same number were able to reverse her direction.
 Those who initially saw the woman rotating counter-clockwise found it easier to reverse her direction — much as the Necker […]Continue reading